 There’s no denying rosé champagne is an aesthetically pleasing option, but it’s also great for food pairing.
 Lighter varieties go well with seafood, while robust rosé champagnes can stand up to strong meats like spiced lamb or ’nduja.
 Rosé champagne is also often paired with desserts, particularly fruity puddings and dishes with a touch of acidity.
 You can find more on this here.

-Pink Champagne and Sparkling Wines: The C&TH Pick
+Pink Champagne and Sparkling Wines For 2025: The C&TH Pick

-This recent launch from champagne house Leclerc Briant is a biodynamically farmed, terroir-focused rosé.
+This bottle from champagne house Leclerc Briant is a biodynamically farmed, terroir-focused rosé.
 Dominated by Chardonnay, it’s a dry and zesty wine which works well with seafood such as langoustines or crab tartlets.

 Hambledon’s first Première Cuvée Rosé is a blend based on the 2016 harvest, with a delicate strawberry pink colour and a multi-layered palette with notes of summer raspberry fruit and blackberry.